How the Walser came from the Valais Alps to the Kleinwalsertal

 There are no written records of the migration of the Walsers.
 But there are similarities in the dialect, in the architectural style of the houses, in the church patrons.
 St. Theodul is still celebrated today on August 16 in the churches in Kleinwalsertal.

 Today there are three main towns in Kleinwalsertal: Riezlern, Hirschegg and Mittelberg.
-Of the almost 6000 year-round inhabitants of the valley, just over half are Austrians, and 45 percent are foreigners.
-The Germans make up the largest part with 30 percent.
-One of the reasons for this is that the Kleinwalsertal has been part of the German economic territory since 1891 through the Customs Connection Treaty, although it is Austrian territory and belongs to the province of Vorarlberg.
+Of the valley's almost 6000 year-round residents, just over half are Austrians and 45 percent are foreigners.
+Germans make up the largest part at 30 percent.
+One of the reasons for this is that the Kleinwalsertal has been part of the German economic area since 1891 through the customs connection agreement, although it is Austrian territory and belongs to the federal state of Vorarlberg.
+However, the Walser heritage can still be seen in many places.

 commode